NileshMagan/CanvasReactCodingTask/README.md

 A global redux store was added to synchronise data between the components.
 This made routing data and actions easier overall between components.

 # Testing
-Had I not been sick, I would have developed more tests that tested:
+Had I not been sick, I would have developed more tests using Jest/ReactTestinglibrary  that tested:
 - The UI components
     - Front end styling
     - When data comes in (onload/componentMounting/componentUnmounting)